jakerudolph/matlab_standards/matlab_standards.md

 ## Release Procedure

 **Description:** Code release **MUST** be done in conjunction with the Controls Deputy, following this procedure:
-1. Create a CATER job to release the code.
+1. Create a software job in the existing CATER to release the code.
 Fill out all sections in detail (release date/time, test plan, backout plan etc.).
 2. Request approval from the Controls Deputy (CD).
 3. The CD will verify code review is complete, review the release plan and provide CD Approval through CATER.
 4. Once CD has provided approval, software may be deployed to production.